wp-plugins/socials-ignited/readme.txt

 3. Actual output

 == Upgrade Notice ==
-This version is recommended if you don't have it at all!
+This version is recommended for users having responsive themes, and those who want to add their own icons.

 == Changelog ==

+= 1.1 =
+* Fixed an issue where the icons looked huge in mobile devices.
+* Support for user-defined services, icons and icon sets.

 = 1.0 =
 * Initial release.

 == To do ==

-* Allow user-defined icons.
 * Allow CSS styling from within options (or widget?) so that CSS isn't lost between updates.
 * Set base margin - padding from options to apply to all widget instances.